codecowboydotio/codecowboy/content/kubernetes/k0s.md

 Add the keys as above, and everything should install without a problem.

+####I figured this part out!!!!

+*ssh-rsa* is not listed as a *PubkeyAcceptedKeyTypes* string in the file */etc/crypto-policies/back-ends/opensshserver.config*

+You simple add it to the end of the *PubkeyAcceptedKeyTypes* stanza ad you should be good to go - assuming that your */etc/ssh/sshd_config* is similarly configured.

 ## Deployment
 This is where things get funky.
 I was very impressed to find that **k0s** has a deployer!